DanHChampion/video-editor/logbook.md

 - Not sure how to fix, it does not affect the editor as I know
 - But it needs to be fix so that printing in terminal is cleaning, error-free

+Limited number of layers to images
+- Because Tkinter is difficult to make scrollable frames to allow for multiple layers
+- Current Solution is to limit number of layers it can have (5 at the moment)

+Playing Videos within the Editor
+- Very difficult to have images change every framestep in the editor, usually crashes the editor
+- Potential Solution could be to switch between TkVideoPlayer/ and Image after pressing play

 ## References